Alkaladibandar/Cloud-Computing-Final-Project/README.md

 -	developed by the Committee of Sponsoring Organizations.
 -	COBIT 5 – a governance framework for enterprise IT that complements the COSO framework for corporate governance.
 -	ITIL v3 – contains the best practice and process guidance of governance service strategy and management.
--	Val IT – provides policies and processes for evaluation selection of IT-enabled business investments and benefit realization based on COBIT 4.1 framework.<hr/>
+-	Val IT – provides policies and processes for evaluation selection of IT-enabled business investments and benefit realization based on COBIT 4.1 framework.

 <h2>•	Cloud governance tools.</h2>